What We Do

 -

-Developing public resources and curricula that center Indigenous Just Transition principles, making them living knowledge passed heart-to-heart, not just written words
+Developing public resources and curricula that center Indigenous Regenerative Design Ways, making them living knowledge passed heart-to-heart, not just written words

-Our training isn’t about fitting into broken systems; it’s about designing and building the ones our ancestors dreamed we’d return to.
+Our training is about designing and building the systems our ancestors dreamed we’d return to.

 Strategic Goals